TheEIT/markoff/README.md

 Execution begins with the first map in the vector, whose index is 0.

-After each step, the working string is printed to standard output, whether or not it has changed.
+After each step, the working string is printed to standard output if it has changed.

 Execution terminates when directed to a map whose :a and :b tags both point to the map itself.
 Here is a simple example: